Giulio A. DeConti

 - Martindale-Hubbell® “AV” Rating

-- Selected for Best Lawyers in America® in the practice areas of Biotechnology Law and Intellectual Property Law, 2011-2018
+- Selected for Best Lawyers in America® in the practice areas of Biotechnology and Life Sciences Law, Intellectual Property Law, Patent Law, Trademark Law, 2011-2019

 - American Intellectual Property Law Association